Alternatives To Secured Credit Cards

 • Secured personal loans.
 Instead of a secured credit card, you may be able to take out a personal loan backed by a savings account, term deposit, or asset.
 Regular repayments help build a strong repayment history.
 However, the choice between a personal loan and a credit card should depend on your specific financial needs—whether you require a one-time lump sum or ongoing credit access.

-Credit Card Compare expert tip on an alternative to secured credit cards
+What you should do as an alternative to secured credit cards

-Credit Card Compare expert tip on an alternative to secured credit cards
+What you should do as an alternative to secured credit cards

 Andrew Boyd, co-founder of Credit Card Compare

-Andrew Boyd, co-founder of Credit Card Compare shares alternatives to secured credit cards in Australia:
+Andrew Boyd, co-founder of Credit Card Compare shares alternatives to secured credit cards in Australia.

 A stable job and regular salary can improve your chances of getting approved for a credit card.
 Start with a low-limit, low-interest option to build your credit history responsibly.
 Paying your balance in full each month helps avoid interest charges and boosts your credit score over time.